nicolodiamante/dispatch/README.md

   </picture>
 </p>

-Once you have the [API Key][open-ai-API], integrating ChatGPT's services is a breeze.
-It's important to note that once you copy the key and close the pop-up, you won't be able to view it again, so it's crucial to keep the key in a secure location.
+After acquiring the [API Key][open-ai-API], integration with SiriGPT's services becomes simple.
+Please remember, once you have copied the key and closed the pop-up, it will not be visible again.
+Therefore, it is vital to store the key in a secure place.
 <br><br>

 <p align="center">